-Your company will not be able to decide on Monday that they want to hire international workers and have them in the US by the end of the week.
-The best immigration strategies are multi-pronged, and used to proactively meet the needs of your business or organization.
+Your company won’t be able to decide on Monday that they want to hire international workers and have them in the US by the end of the week.
+As a result, the best immigration strategies are multi-pronged and used to meet the specific needs of your organization.

-There is a lot of red tape and the procedure of getting started hiring foreign employees can take months or even years depending on which business immigration program you are utilizing.
-Get started with planning and taking the necessary steps as early as possible with the knowledge that it may take a while before your plan starts bearing fruit.
-FordMurray has published several guides for businesses and higher education institutions that provide extensive insights, timelines and pitfalls to avoid for different types of employment visas – view our guides here.
+There is a lot of red tape involved.
+As a result, the procedure of hiring foreign employees can take months or even years depending on which business immigration programs are utilized.
+Get started with taking the necessary steps as early as possible with the knowledge that it may take a while before your plan starts bearing fruit.
+FordMurray has published several guides for businesses and higher education institutions that provide extensive insights, timelines, and pitfalls to avoid for different types of employment visas when hiring – view our guides here.

 3) Make the necessary preparations within your company

-Obviously, you’re not just going to go out and start picking random foreign nationals to hire and then figure out the rest once they get to the US.
+You’re not just going to go out and start picking foreign nationals to hire and figure out the rest once they arrive.
 You need to know what roles within your company you want to fill with international employees.
-Often, these are positions for which you have trouble finding talent within the US that has the prowess and capabilities to excel in the role.
+Often, these are positions where you have trouble finding talent within the US that has the capabilities to excel in the role.

-Once you’ve figured out which roles in your company that you want to fill with international talent, you need to make plans for recruitment and retention.
+Once you’ve figured out which roles in your company you will hire to fill, you need to make plans for recruitment and retention.
 Business immigration is not something that you can play by ear.
-You need to create a plan for bringing the employees to the US, and once you do, you need train your HR to help your business and employees stay in compliance.
+You need to create a plan for bringing the employees to the US.
+Once done, you need to train your HR department to help your business and employees stay in compliance.
 For more information on maintaining compliance with United States Customs and Immigration Services (USCIS), download our 13-page I-9 Compliance Guide.
-FordMurray attorneys offer remote or on-site I-9 compliance trainings to get your entire team onboard with tools and best practices.
+FordMurray attorneys offer remote or on-site I-9 compliance trainings to get your entire team on board with tools and best practices.